nginxinc/nginx-loadbalancer-kubernetes/README.md

 Border Servers are the term NKL uses to describe load-balancers, reverse proxies, etc. that run outside the cluster and handle routing outside traffic to your cluster.

 While we have identified a few potential targets, we are open to suggestions.
-Please open an issue to share your thoughts on potential targets.
+Please open an issue to share your thoughts on potential implementations.

 We look forward to building a community around NKL and value all feedback and suggestions.
 Varying perspectives and embracing diverse ideas will be key to NKL becoming a solution that is useful to the community.
 We will consider it a success